 Immigrant Churches Thriving in Ireland

 African churches are also growing.
-In a little over 20 years the Nigerian Redeemed Christian Church of God has grown to more than 100 churches in Ireland with more than eight thousand members.
+In a little more than 20 years, the Nigerian Redeemed Christian Church of God has grown to more than 100 churches in Ireland with more than 8,000 members.

 Institutional Religion Declining, but Belief in God Remains